Q: What do I need to get into Turks and Caicos?

 Q: Are the people of Turks and Caicos being vaccinated?

 A: A massive vaccination program was rolled out at the start of 2021.
 The Turks and Caicos Ministry of Health, in conjunction with the U.K. Government, and many local health care providers are working diligently on education about it, as well as administration of the vaccine, with the goal being island-wide vaccination to all TCI qualifying residents.
 Ocean Club Resorts has played our role in this effort by providing vaccine education and Q&A sessions for all staff and assisting staff with appointments and paperwork.
-April 2021, nearly 50% of our staff are vaccinated, and more have signed up to receive with the next batch of doses.
-The vaccine is not mandatory, but we hope to be able to have vaccination opportunities for all that would like it.
+As of the end of May 2021, over 80% of our staff have been vaccinated.
+Staff that are not vaccinated are tested on a weekly basis.
+The vaccine is not mandatory, but we continue to provide vaccination opportunities for all that would like it.

 Q: What if I’m already vaccinated?